influxdata/influxdb/services/graphite/README.md

 # The Graphite Input

-## A note on UDP/IP OS Buffer sizes
+## A Note On UDP/IP OS Buffer Sizes

 If you're using UDP input and running Linux or FreeBSD, please adjust your UDP buffer size limit, [see here for more details.](../udp/README.md#a-note-on-udpip-os-buffer-sizes)